The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation: Materials

 \subsection{Dataset construction}

-To the best of our knowledge, the compiled labels represent among the most recent and highest-quality open building height data currently available at the global scale.
-Nevertheless, discrepancies between the labels and the satellite imagery may still occur due to temporal differences and residual errors, resulting in both omission and commission.
+Due to temporal differences and residual errors, discrepancies between the labels and the satellite imagery may still occur, resulting in both omission and commission.
 To mitigate these issues, valid masks were manually delineated to mark areas with reliable data coverage, and image patches were generated only within the masked regions.
+All building-height references used for PHDataset were projected to EPSG:3857 and rasterized at 4.75\,m spatial resolution.
+To ensure strict spatial consistency with the PhiSat-2 imagery, these references were manually georeferenced against the processed PhiSat-2 images.
+For the independent LiDAR-based audit, the LiDAR-derived nDSM products were also reprojected, co-registered, and downsampled to the same spatial resolution.
 For PHDataset, each pair of PhiSat-2 imagery and building height labels was cropped into patches of $256 \times 256$ pixels.
 To increase dataset diversity, 50\% of edge patches containing partial NoData pixels and 50\% of patches without buildings were retained.
 All pixel values were stored as \texttt{float32}.
 NoData pixels and label pixels corresponding to non-building areas were set to 0.
-In total, PHDataset consists of 9\,475 co-registered PhiSat-2–label patch pairs, which were randomly split into training, validation, and testing subsets with a ratio of 7:2:1.
+In total, PHDataset consists of 9,475 co-registered PhiSat-2--label patch pairs from 26 cities across six continents.
+The patch samples were divided into training, validation, and testing subsets at a ratio of 7:2:1, and all subsets were generated under the same preprocessing workflow, spatial resolution, valid-mask constraints, and open-reference label protocol defined in Section~\ref{sec:height_reference}.